 Yes, the legal duty specifically relates to terrorism.
 However, under other law, such as the Health and Safety at Work Act event organisers must also manage and mitigate other risks.

 The National Events Database will provide situational awareness for you and the authorities.
-Additionally, through a subscription service, real-time beyond the fence line monitoring and expert advisory service will be available.
+Additionally, through a subscription service, real-time beyond the fence line monitoring and expert advisory service will be available soon.
 We can assist with quick decision-making and coordination with local authorities in the event of a crisis.
 Please see the Resources page for more information and request further information.

 Our risk assessment templates involve analysing potential threats, vulnerabilities, and the likelihood of an incident, followed by prompts to create a tailored security plan for your venue.